 - Visual impact (How will this piece stand out?
 Does it grab people’s attention?)

-2 pieces of artwork will be chosen (one that will serve as a gift from the Mayor to the Grand Chief; one that will serve as a gift from the Grand Chief to the Mayor).
+Two (2) artworks will be chosen one (1) that will serve as a gift from the Mayor to the Grand Chief and one (1) that will serve as a gift from the Grand Chief to the Mayor.

-The artists will be notified on Monday August 13, 2018.
-Arrangements for art delivery will be made, as well as prize award at that time.
+The artists will be notified on August 19, 2019.
+Arrangements for art delivery will be made, as well as prize award, at that time.

 What Do I Get if I Win?